cityofaustin/atd-data-tech/README.md

 ### Nurture, Include, and Grow Together

-Delivering great tech cannot not come at the cost of our personal wellbeing.
+Delivering great tech cannot come at the cost of our personal wellbeing.
 We commit to building a safe and inclusive workplace by looking out for each other, listening to each other, and advocating for each other.